stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 <a class="anchor" name="accounts"></a>
 ## Accounts

-An Account is a unique identity within a Directory, with a unique username and/or email address.
-An account can log in to applications using either the email address or username associated with it.
+An `Account` is a unique identity within a `Directory`, with a unique username and/or email address.
+An `Account` can log into an `Application` using either the email address or username associated with it.
 Accounts can represent your end users (people), but they can also be used to represent services, daemons, processes, or any "entity" that needs to login to a Stormpath-enabled application.
 Additionally, an account may only exist in a single directory and may be in multiple groups owned by that directory.
 Accounts may not be assigned to groups within other directories.

 It should be noted that the words 'User' and 'Account' usually mean the same thing, but there is a subtle difference that can be important at times:

 - An Account is a unique identity within a Directory.
+An account can exist in only a single directory but can be a part of multiple groups owned by that directory.
 - When an account is granted access to an application (by [mapping a Directory or Group](#account-store-mappings) that contains the account to the application), it becomes a 'User' of that application.

 Therefore an Account can be called a 'User' of an application if/when it can login to the application.

 #### LDAP/AD Accounts

-It should be noted that Accounts that originate in LDAP or Active Directory (AD) are mirrored in Stormpath, and they are special: you cannot create, update or delete Accounts that originate in an LDAP mirrored directory - you can only read them or use them for login.
+It should be noted that Accounts that originate in LDAP or Active Directory (AD) are mirrored in Stormpath.
+You cannot create, update or delete Accounts that originate in an LDAP mirrored directory - you can only read them or use them for login.
 This is because LDAP is the source of 'truth' and Stormpath does not (currently) have write-access to LDAP installations.

 You manage LDAP/AD accounts on your primary LDAP/AD installation.
 LDAP/AD accounts and groups are automatically deleted when: